ptheywood/gtc-2019-talk/presentation.md

 We also performed benchmarks where we scaled the population size for fixed size networks by varying input flow.

+Here we have the CPU results, the Titan V with spatially partitioned messaging, and graph based communication for the Titan V and Titan Xp.

 At this relatively small scale simulation we see that graph messaging GPU is always better than the cpu

-while the spatially partitioned messaging is only better thna the CPU up to around 400 vehicles per hour per entrance.
+while the spatially partitioned messaging is only better than the CPU up to around 400 vehicles per hour per entrance - once messages lists grow too large.

 ---